 Losing weight, the developer way

-August 2015, I decided I need to lose some weight and get healthier.
-I wasn’t happy with my image and I wasn’t happy that my son kicks my ass in soccer when I get tired after 10 minutes.
-At that point I was about 105kg – today I am 71kg Smile
+August 2015, I decided I needed to lose some weight and get healthier.
+I wasn’t happy with my image, and I wasn’t happy that my son kicked my ass in soccer when I got tired after 10 minutes.
+At that point, I was about 105 kg—today I’m 71 kg 😊

-I’ve had a few people ask how I did it, so here is the steps I took and why I went this route rather than a specific diet.
+I’ve had a few people ask how I did it, so here are the steps I took and why I went this route rather than following a specific diet.

 My scrum board

 I started off by just tracking what I ate.
 I had a Windows Phone at the time and found some apps for it.
-They were pretty quality.
-What I found useful is to have rough data, use it to compare different food, help understand my choices and that the data should correlate day to day, so you get a feel that today is a good day or a bad day in comparison to history.
-I moved to Samsung Galaxy S7 which comes with S Health and that is what I use now, it is way better than any Windows Phone option.
+They were pretty good.
+What I found useful was having rough data to compare different foods, help understand my choices, and ensure that the data correlated day to day—so I could get a feel for whether today was a good or bad day in comparison to my history.
+I moved to a Samsung Galaxy S7, which comes with S Health, and that’s what I use now—it’s way better than any Windows Phone option.

-Each and every meal was tracked just so I could understand how much is going into me, where the calories, carbs etc.. are coming from and to start to have a way to improve.
+Every single meal was tracked just so I could understand how much was going into me, where the calories, carbs, etc., were coming from, and to start finding ways to improve.

 Iterative improvement

-The next step happened naturally – I started picking what I ate differently because I had more knowledge.
+The next step happened naturally—I started picking what I ate differently because I had more knowledge.
 My portions also got smaller.
-This really brought me down to about 90kg just with making smarter eating choices.
+This really brought me down to about 90 kg just by making smarter eating choices.

-I am also not shying away from certain foods, to me there are no bad foods.
-There are bad amounts and what that amount is is based on the food and varies person to person.
+I’m also not shying away from certain foods.
+To me, there are no bad foods—there are only bad amounts, and what that amount is depends on the food and varies from person to person.
 You can’t take what works for you and assume it will work for others.

-That said though, personally I feel better now that I have lowered the following foods in my diet:
+That said, personally I feel better now that I’ve lowered the following foods in my diet:

-The difference is not to say no, so you end up just thinking of them rather it is taking one piece of toast instead of two cause it makes me feel healthier.
-This applies to cheat days too, they are kinda smart at helping with willpower management but they just don’t work for me.
-If I want cake – I eat cake… I just need to work it into the plan for the day.
+The difference isn’t about saying no—it’s about moderation.
+Instead of two pieces of toast, I take one because it makes me feel healthier.
+This applies to cheat days too.
+They’re kinda smart for helping with willpower management, but they just don’t work for me.
+If I want cake, I eat cake—I just need to work it into the plan for the day.

 Remove technical debt